Does 3D printing offer an environmentally friendly future?

-To answer this question, we need look at the entire life cycle of both 3D-printed products and products created by traditional production techniques such as CNC milling and injection moulding.
-A Life Cycle Assessment undertaken by sustainability researcher Jeremy Faludi shows that the situation is not as black and white as one might hope.
+To answer this question, we need to look at the entire life cycle of both 3D-printed products and products created by traditional production techniques such as CNC milling and injection molding.
+A life cycle assessment undertaken by sustainability researcher Jeremy Faludi shows that the situation is not as black and white as one might hope.
 Certain types of 3D printers actually waste a lot of material.
-For example, inkjet 3D printers waste up to 45 percent of their polymeric ink.
-This was a big eye opener for me.
+For example, inkjet 3D printers waste up to 45% of their polymeric ink.
+This was a big eye-opener for me.

 As sustainability experts, we need to remain wary.
 We need real, hard data on any new production method or sustainable solution, so we can use well-known and reliable methods to determine and compare its total environmental impacts.